smdogroup/tacs/README.md

     conda install -c conda-forge -c timryanb tacs

 This will create an environment named "TACS" and install the `tacs` package and all necessary dependencies.
-Once installed the user will have access to all TACS C++ and python libraries.
+Once installed, the user will have access to all TACS C++ and python libraries.

 The best way to get started is to check out and run the files in the `examples/` folder.
 For instance, running the script under the `examples/crm` directory: